MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/troubleshoot-bitlocker.md

 # Guidelines for troubleshooting BitLocker

 This article addresses common issues in BitLocker and provides guidelines to troubleshoot these issues.
 This article also provides information such as what data to collect and what settings to check.
-This information makes your troubleshooting process much easier.
+This information makes the troubleshooting process much easier.

 ## Review the event logs

-Open Event Viewer and review the following logs under Applications and Services logs\\Microsoft\\Windows:
+Open **Event Viewer** and review the following logs under **Applications and Services Logs** > **Microsoft** > **Windows**:

 - **BitLocker-API**.
-Review the management log, the operational log, and any other logs that are generated in this folder.
+Review the **Management** log, the **Operational** log, and any other logs that are generated in this folder.
 The default logs have the following unique names:

-  - Microsoft-Windows-BitLocker-API/BitLocker Operational
+  - **Microsoft-Windows-BitLocker-API/Management**
-  - Microsoft-Windows-BitLocker-API/BitLocker Management
+  - **Microsoft-Windows-BitLocker-API/Operational**
+  - **Microsoft-Windows-BitLocker-API/Tracing** - only displayed when **Show Analytic and Debug Logs** is enabled

 - **BitLocker-DrivePreparationTool**.
-Review the admin log,  the operational log, and any other logs that are generated in this folder.
+Review the **Admin** log,  the **Operational** log, and any other logs that are generated in this folder.
 The default logs have the following unique names:

-  - Microsoft-Windows-BitLocker-DrivePreparationTool/Operational
+  - **Microsoft-Windows-BitLocker-DrivePreparationTool/Admin**
-  - Microsoft-Windows-BitLocker-DrivePreparationTool/Admin
+  - **Microsoft-Windows-BitLocker-DrivePreparationTool/Operational**

-Additionally, review the Windows logs\\System log for events that were produced by the TPM and TPM-WMI event sources.
+Additionally, review the **Windows Logs** > **System** log for events that were produced by the TPM and TPM-WMI event sources.

-To filter and display or export logs, you can use the [wevtutil.exe](/windows-server/administration/windows-commands/wevtutil) command-line tool or the [Get-WinEvent](/powershell/module/microsoft.powershell.diagnostics/get-winevent?view=powershell-6&preserve-view=true) cmdlet.
+To filter and display or export logs, the [wevtutil.exe](/windows-server/administration/windows-commands/wevtutil) command-line tool or the [Get-WinEvent](/powershell/module/microsoft.powershell.diagnostics/get-winevent?view=powershell-6&preserve-view=true) PowerShell cmdlet can be used.

 For example, to use `wevtutil.exe` to export the contents of the operational log from the BitLocker-API folder to a text file that is named `BitLockerAPIOpsLog.txt`, open a Command Prompt window, and run the following command: